flyingboy007/citrus_payments/README.md

 A refund in a marketplace ecosystem is a `two` step process:
  Case 1) Merchant Refunding the customer who made the payment.
  Case 2) Merchant collecting the refund back from the seller who sold the good/service.

- **Case1** is taken care by the regular Payment Gateway Refund API *Refund API provides functionality to refund the amount of successful transaction*

  **Case2** (*2 posibilities*)
   1)already been `split` , but is either awaiting release/ has already been released.